TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 .. exception:: UnboundLocalError

    Raised when a reference is made to a local variable in a function or method, but no value has been bound to that variable.
-This is a subclass of :exc:`NameError`.
+This is a subkundi of :exc:`NameError`.

 .. exception:: UnicodeError

    Raised when a Unicode-related encoding or decoding error occurs.
-It is a subclass of :exc:`ValueError`.
+It is a subkundi of :exc:`ValueError`.

    :exc:`UnicodeError` has attributes that describe the encoding or decoding error.
 For example, ``err.object[err.start:err.end]`` gives the particular